mmistakes/minimal-mistakes/_posts/2023/03/2023-03-28-pprai-2023-poster-accepted.md

 * "Spotting advertisements from above: billboard detection and segmentation in UAV imagery" by Bartosz Ptak, Jan Dominiak, Marek Kraft

-* "SkyGrabber: An Edge AI Solution for Solar Irradiance Forecasting Using Image Regression" by Mateusz Piechocki, Marek Kraft, Tomasz Pajchrowski
+* "Fault Diagnosis in a Squirrel-Cage Induction Motor Using Thermal Imaging" by Mateusz Piechocki, Marek Kraft, Tomasz Pajchrowski

 ### Accepted papers for poster presentation